githubEdit

 Pre-day one

-• Complete the onboarding template prior to your new staff member's start date.
+• Complete the onboarding templatearrow-up-right prior to your new staff member's start date.
 Managers play a large role in setting their new direct report up for success and making them feel welcome by setting clear expectations and preparing the team and internal stakeholders for how they can help new colleagues integrate and connect organizationally and culturally.

 • Assign an Onboarding Peer: The Onboarding Peer or peers should be an individual or group of people that can help answer questions about the team, department and Mattermost.
-In many ways, an Onboarding Peer may be an end-boss for specific AORs.
+In many ways, an Onboarding Peer may be an end-bossarrow-up-right for specific AORs.
 Managers should ask permission of a potential Onboarding Peer prior to assignment.

 Week one

-• Introduce our new staff member in the Welcome Channel using #newcolleague.
+• Introduce our new staff member in the Welcome Channelarrow-up-right using #newcolleague.
 Note: all new hires are asked to complete a short bio and share with their Managers.
 Managers should include this bio in the welcome message.

 • Review list of key internal partners the new staff member will work with and who the new staff member should set up meetings with during their first month or two.